Thursday, May 21, 2015

 Aesthetics

-Visually, this is a corker with gorgeous levels that feature lots of colour and detailed sprites that exploded like it's bonfire night.
-Parallax scrolling is smooth but the action can get a little stuttery when there is a lot happening at once.
+Visually, this is a corker with gorgeous levels that feature lots of colour and detailed sprites that explode like it's bonfire night.
+Parallax scrolling is smooth but the action can slow down when a lot is happening.
 The screen width has been squashed a little to maintain the framerate on older STs which is understandable.

 The Blitter Chip is supported for both Atari computers if present (obviously, a standard on the STe).
 This makes the game run at a smoother albeit slower pace.
 So, an STfm without Blitter features a lower framerate but faster gameplay.
-Personally, I'm somehow preferring the game without Blitter support! :o
+Personally, I prefer the game without Blitter support! :o

-Theme music is by Sean Connolly and is excellent.
-The sound effects are very nice and pretty much Gods-like (S key toggles).
-To be honest, there's not an awful lot of effects and you'll hear Elvira stomping more than anything else.
+The excellent theme music is by Sean Connolly with nice Gods-like effects (S key toggles).
+To be honest, there aren't an awful lot of sound effects; you will hear Elvira stomping more than anything else.

 Elvira is so hot she can create sparks even in the cold Ice World.